-International Day of Prayer and Awareness Against Human Trafficking:
+International Day of Prayer and Awareness Against Human Trafficking is Feb.
+8

-February 8, the feast day of St. Josephine Bakhita, is also designated as the annual day of prayer for those who have suffered the scourge of exploitation and human trafficking.
+February 8, the feast day of St. Josephine Bakhita, is a day of awareness and prayer for those who have suffered the scourge of exploitation and human trafficking.
 Find out more about this day.

 The Catholic community has helped to respond to needs of victims and to educate the public.
 A number of programs help victims of human trafficking and raise awareness of this issue, including these: